TedHusted/awake/awake.md/awake.md

 ###

 “Hey little sibling, what’s up?
 It’s good to see your face.”
 Noah’s broad face takes up most of the screen.
-His coarse black hair, cut short, is in contrast with Noah’s sculptured salt-and-pepper beard, making him look both younger and older.
+His coarse black hair, cut short, contrasts with Noah’s sculptured salt-and-pepper beard, making him look both younger and older.
 He has one eye-brow raised.

 “Noah,” says Tessa in a rush, “Elena had a close call with her wheelchair.
 It dumped her into the pool somehow.
 She could have drown.”